Traffic and Road Conditions in Mozambique

 While in Mozambique, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Mozambique is provided for general reference only, and may not be totally accurate in a particular location or circumstance.

 Serious traffic accidents, one of the greatest threats to U.S. citizens in Mozambique, occur regularly throughout the country.
 Accidents involving drivers and pedestrians are common, sometimes resulting in pedestrian casualty.
 Pedestrians often walk in the road and may not be visible to motorists, especially at night.
 If a serious accident occurs, or if a driver hits a pedestrian, crowds quickly gather.
 Some drivers involved in accidents of this nature have felt threatened by the crowds and fled the accident scene.
-We urge any driver involved in an accident to immediately report the accident to the nearest police station and to contact the Embassy.
+We urge any driver involved in an accident to report the accident to the nearest police station immediately and to contact the Embassy.

 Drivers should obey police signals to stop at checkpoints, which are common throughout Mozambique.
 Foreigners visiting Mozambique for more than 90 days are required to have an International Driver’s License or to obtain a Mozambican driver’s license.